-Man: I think my core need as an introvert is to get some alone time with a book and a nice cup of coffee.
+Man #1: I think my core need as an introvert is to get some alone time with a book and a nice cup of coffee.

-Woman: I need every day to do some kind of physical activity and get some exercise in.
+Woman #1: I need every day to do some kind of physical activity and get some exercise in.

-Man: The greatest need in my life is sleep.
+Man #2: The greatest need in my life is sleep.

-Man: One of my greatest core needs in my marriage is to be liked.
+Man #3: One of my greatest core needs in my marriage is to be liked.

 End of Preview

-On today’s Focus on the Family we’ll explore this concept of needs and how we try to meet them.
-Sometimes in healthy, or unhealthy, ways.
-Your host is Focus president and author, Jim Daly.
-And I’m John Fuller.
+John Fuller: Well, how about you?
+Do any of those comments resonate with you, or are you looking for something different?
+On today’s Focus on the Family, we’ll explore this concept of needs and how we try to meet them, sometimes in healthy or unhealthy ways.
+Your host is Focus president and author Jim Daly, and I’m John Fuller.

-John: Or a doughnut (laughter).
+John: Or a donut. (laughs)

-Jim: …Or a doughnut to dip in, and let’s talk about it.
+Jim: … whatever you’d like. (laughs) Or a donut to dip in.
+And let’s talk about it.

-And her passion is to help people experience God’s best in their lives as they think and learn and interact with each other.
-And she has a brand-new book that we’re going to be talking about today, Five To Thrive: How To Determine If Your Core Needs Are Being Met (And What To Do When They’re Not).
-Get a copy by calling 800-A-FAMILY or stop by focusonthefamily.com/broadcast.
+John: Yeah.
+We have a great guest here.
+Dr. Kathy Koch is back with us again, and, uh, she’s the Founder and President of Celebrate Kids.
+She’s an author, speaker, educational psychologist, and former teacher.
+And her passion is to help people experience God’s best in their lives as they think and learn, and interact with each other.
+And she has a book that we’re gonna be talking about today, Five to Thrive: How to Determine If Your Core Needs Are Being Met (and What to Do When They’re Not).
+Get your copy by calling 800-A-FAMILY, or stop by focusonthefamily.com/broadcast.